Man Utd vs Liverpool match moved to May 13 after postponement due to fan protests at Old Trafford | Goal.com

 Fans turned up at Old Trafford well ahead of kick-off on Sunday to protest against the Glazer family.

-Some protestors managed to push down barriers to force their way into the ground and made their way onto the pitch.
+Some protesters managed to push down barriers to force their way into the ground and made their way onto the pitch.

+Police struggled to gain control of the situation before the crowds were eventually dispersed.

 Kick-off of the game was originally delayed before United released a statement saying: "Following discussion between police, the Premier League, Trafford Council and the clubs, our match against Liverpool has been postponed due to safety and security considerations around the protest today."